Olson’s deep homer helps A’s rally late to beat Royals 2-1

 OAKLAND, Calif.
+(AP) — Matt Olson had never hit a ball to the second level of elevated bleachers, even in batting practice.

-(AP) — Matt Olson hit a tying homer leading off the seventh, Seth Brown hit a go-ahead double two batters later, and the Oakland Athletics beat the Kansas City Royals 2-1 on Tuesday night.
+He sure found a timely moment to accomplish the feat, hitting a tying homer leading off the seventh before Seth Brown hit a go-ahead double two batters later, leading the Oakland Athletics past the Kansas City Royals 2-1 on Tuesday night.

+“That was one of my better swings,” Olson said with a smile, offering little more explanation except that the ball doesn’t usually carry like that at night.

-Olson’s drive to deep center reached the Coliseum’s elevated bleachers in the level above the luxury suites.
+Olson’s drive to center reached the Coliseum seats above the luxury suites — a spot only a handful of sluggers have visited.
 Jorge Lopez (4-8) then hit Mark Canha with a pitch before Brown doubled.

+“The home run that Oley hit inspired everybody,” manager Bob Melvin said.

 A.J.
 Puk (2-0) followed Brett Anderson and struck out two over two shutout innings for his second major league win.
 Liam Hendriks struck out two in a 1-2-3 ninth for his 23rd save in 29 opportunities.